 There is very little information provided by the seller about what materials they are made of, however, they do have high-quality prisms.
 They also come with a zipper case and lanyard, which is a plus.

 Perhaps you may still be willing to take a gamble on these glasses after reading all the mixed customer reviews, and hopefully, find them worth it.

 The UpShots have a unique sporty look and a lightweight, stiff plastic frame.

 They are advised for stacked use with personal glasses, as they have low-profile nose pads and the prisms provide a view at a higher-than-normal angle up on the wall.
+They also have a wide field of vision because of their wider lenses.
 If you don’t like clip-on glasses but still need to stack on top of your own, then these are for you.

-Hard zippered case, lanyard, and lens cloth are included with purchase.
+Hard zippered case, neck strap, and lens cloth are included with purchase.

 - Low-profile nose pads